WinMagic SecureDoc For Windows FAQs

 If a user tries to log on to their computer and enters the wrong password, after successfully logging on they will see a message similar to the one below.
 This message is informational to notify the user that someone has tried to access their computer.

-Email the Information Security Office at email@example.com and ask to have a user added or removed.
-You will need to know the computer name.
+Have the Departmental ISA email the Help Desk at email@example.com and ask to have a user added or removed.
+Please include the computer name and user NetID's to be added or removed.

 Regardless of whether your computer was encrypted or not, you must follow the procedure 2-45: http://www.uta.edu/policy/procedure/2-45#missingorstolenproperty.

-All laptops are required by policy to have encryption installed on them at all time.
-All attempts to remove the encryption software from your laptop may render it unusable.
+All laptops, Desktops identified as high risk and new computers purchased after September 1, 2013 are required by policy to have encryption installed on them at all times.
+All attempts to remove the encryption software from your computer may render it unusable.
 Any questions, please contact the OIT Help Desk.

-No. You only need to encrypt the physical laptop.
+No. You only need to encrypt the physical computer.

 Complete an inventory transfer (see Procedure 2-43).
-Request to have the machine be reimaged, or if that is not practical, then contact firstname.lastname@example.org to have an additional user added to the machine.
-You will need to know the computer name.
+Request to have the machine to be reimaged, or if that is not practical, then have the Departmental ISA email the Help Desk at email@example.com to have the user added.
+Please include the computer name and the user NetID to be added.

 No. When you operating system starts, OIT recommends that you wait until all applications, including SecureDoc, is loaded.